kircherlab/MPRAsnakeflow/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution.
+Create or adjust the `config.yaml` to configure the workflow execution.
+When running on a cluster environment there are `drmaa.yaml` for drmaa runs or `cluster.yaml` for SLURM environment which contain the resources required for each job.

 ### Step 3: Install Snakemake